 The initial idea is to add an encryption layer (SSL/TSL) to protect the traffic, and a JSON Web Tokens for authentication.

-#3 Updated by Leonardo Lai about 1 year ago
+#3 Updated by Leonardo Lai over 1 year ago

 The Factory is now able to issue JSON Web Tokens (JWT) and give them to the glideins, which use them to authenticate with the log server.